 - Do members of the alumni network actively engage with the school?

 - Do you know anyone in your current network who graduated from the online MBA program?

 Before starting the application, review the program’s admissions requirements for a better understanding of the school’s expectations.
-These requirements may include official academic transcripts, GRE or GMAT scores, professional work experience, letters of recommendation and a personal statement.
+These may include official academic transcripts, GRE or GMAT requirements, professional work experience, letters of recommendation and a personal statement.
 A certain level of professional expertise is especially important when taking classes with experienced peers.
 In fact, Smith online MBA student Monika Chandra told U.S. News that work experience is “invaluable,” especially for group projects, namely because “the more experience you have, the more real-life examples you can bring” to the discussion.